Sitecore/jss/docs/upgrades/unreleased.md

 ## Unreleased

 * `FETCH_WITH.REST` constant string value from '@sitecore-jss/sitecore-jss' package now is set to 'REST' instead of 'Rest'.
-If you are using this constant in your code, please update it accordingly.
+If you are using this constant in your code, please update your FETCH_WITH env variable to 'REST'.

 # Angular